EDCD/EDMarketConnector/Contributing.md

 * `master` - To avoid accidental commits that could have unintended consequences we do NOT use this branch. see `develop` or `stable` instead.
-However, whenever a new stable release is made `master` should be fast-forwarded to remain in sync with `stable`, as this is the default branch for code display on GitHub.
+However, whenever a new stable release is made `master` should be fast-forwarded to remain in sync with `stable`, as this is the default branch for git (but we've set GitHub to use `develop` as the default branch).
 Anyone working on something without first reading these guidelines is also likely to have worked on either local `master` directly, or a branch based on it.

 * `releases` - Currently the version of the `edmarketconnector.xml` 'appcast' file in this branch is what live clients check to be notified of new versions.
 This can potentially be replaced with the `stable` branch's version,